-Tipping is customary in Mexico by almost all services as employees are not paid sufficient hourly wages and rely on tips.
-Waiters and bar staff should be tipped 10 to 15% if a service charge hasn't already been added to the bill.
-The American custom of tipping 15 to 20% is practiced at international resorts, including those in Los Cabos.
+Tipping is customary in Mexico for almost all services as employees are not paid sufficient hourly wages and often rely on tips.
+Waiters and bar staff should be tipped 10 to 15 percent if a service charge hasn't already been added to the bill.
+The American custom of tipping 15 to 20 percent is practiced at international resorts, including those in Los Cabos.

 There is a risk of indiscriminate terrorist attacks in public places.
 Crime is high in Mexico, especially in Mexico City, where robberies and muggings are prevalent.
 Travellers should avoid displays of wealth and be particularly vigilant on public transport, at stations and tourist sites.
 Only use authorised taxi services, from the taxi rank.
 All bus travel should be in daylight hours and if possible it is advisable to travel first class.
 Women travelling on their own should be alert, especially in tourist areas, as a number of serious sexual assaults have occurred in Cancun recently.
 Visitors drawing money from cash machines or exchanging money at bureaux de change should do so in daylight hours and be especially vigilant on leaving.

 There have been reports of tourists being approached by 'questionnaire agents', who use visitors' personal details to mislead relatives about their well-being, so be cautious.
 Visitors are advised to be wary of people presenting themselves as police officers attempting to fine or arrest them for no apparent reason, leading to theft or assault; if in doubt ask for identification, and, if possible make a note of the officer's name, badge number and patrol number.
 The practice is most common in Cancun where increasing numbers of motorists in rental cars have been stopped and threatened with imprisonment if an immediate fine is not paid.